Lemon Layer Cake with Lemon Cream Cheese Buttercream

 Time for another layer cake!
 Not quite 14 layers like my no-bake s’mores cake or Smith Island cake, but just as fabulous as both.
 If you’re a lemon dessert lover like I am, meet our crowning glory.

 This lemon layer cake recipe is adapted from the most popular cake recipe on our website: lemon blueberry cake.
-Lemon blueberry cake has been in our top 10 recipes for the past 4 years.
+Lemon blueberry cake has consistently been in our top 10 recipes.
 It’s moist, sweet, buttery, and loaded with fresh lemon.
 Since its publish date, we’ve received many questions about leaving out the blueberries to make it plain.
 We decided a plain lemon cake needed its own separate blog post.
 Enveloped with lemon cream cheese buttercream and garnished with whipped cream, this towering beauty stands up to its blueberry studded sister!

 Behind the Recipe